Liz-o123/course-project/README.md

-To run this project, we need to install vpython
+To run this project, we need to install vpython by using :pip install vpython